adixks/Education-Mentor-Manager/README.md

-# Kursy - Educational Application 🚀
+# Education Mentor Manager 🚀

 Thank you for your interest in my application #Kursy!
 Below you will find a brief overview of features and highlights that distinguish my solution.